An Efficient Alternating Algorithm for ReLU-based Symmetric Matrix Decomposition: Abstract

 \section{Abstract}

 Symmetric matrix decomposition is an active research area in machine learning.
 This paper focuses on exploiting the low-rank structure of non-negative and sparse symmetric matrices via the rectified linear unit (ReLU) activation function.
 We propose the ReLU-based nonlinear symmetric matrix decomposition (ReLU-NSMD) model, introduce an accelerated alternating partial Bregman (AAPB) method for its solution, and present the algorithm's convergence results.
 Our algorithm leverages the Bregman proximal gradient framework to overcome the challenge of estimating the global $L$-smooth constant in the classic proximal gradient algorithm.
 Numerical experiments on synthetic and real datasets validate the effectiveness of our model and algorithm.
+In summary, for non-negative sparse matrix, the low-rank approximation based on the ReLU function may obtain a better low-rank approximation than the direct low-rank approximation.